certara/pyDarwin/docs/NLME.rst

 **Keywords:** template, token, placeholder, metamodel, pyDarwin, syntax, {TOKEN[index]}

-**See also:** Introduction to pyDarwin Integration, The tokens.json File
+**See also:** :ref:`The tokens.json File<nlme_tokensjson>`

-.. _title-the-tokensjson-file-defining-the-search-space:
+.. _nlme_tokensjson:

-The tokens.json File: Defining the Search Space
+The tokens.json File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``tokens.json`` file is a required companion to the
-metamodel template.
-It is a JSON-formatted text file that defines all
-the possible code snippets that can be substituted into the tokens in
+The ``tokens.json`` file is a required companion to the metamodel template.
+It is a JSON-formatted text file that defines all the possible code snippets
-the template.
-The structure of this file dictates the dimensions and
-options of the model search.
+that can be substituted into the tokens in the template.
+The structure of this file dictates the dimensions and options of the model search.

 **File Structure:** The ``tokens.json`` file has a specific structure: